awsdocs/amazon-rds-user-guide/doc_source/PostgreSQL_pg_cron.md

    The `pg_cron` scheduler is set in the default PostgreSQL database named `postgres`\.
 The `pg_cron` objects are created in this `postgres` database and all scheduling actions run in this database\.

 1. You can use the default settings, or you can schedule jobs to run in other databases within your PostgreSQL DB instance\.
-To schedule jobs for other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than `postgres`](#PostgreSQL_pg_cron.otherDB)\.
+To schedule jobs for other databases within your PostgreSQL DB instance, see the example in [Scheduling a cron job for a database other than the default database](#PostgreSQL_pg_cron.otherDB)\.

 ## Granting database users permissions to use pg\_cron<a name="PostgreSQL_pg_cron.permissions"></a>